 Currently the only public funeral pye is located in Colorado, with additional legalization efforts ongoing in Maine and Minnesota.

-Illinois Lawmakers Introduce Bill to Hold Funeral Homes Accountable
+Illinois Lawmakers Pass Bill to Hold Funeral Homes Accountable

-Illinois bill seeks to “Reestablish Integrity in Death Care” with the introduction of a bill that would put procedures and protocols in place to protect families who have lost a loved one.
+Illinois legislators passed the “Reestablish Integrity in Death Care” in May 2024, which will allow procedures and protocols to be put in place with the intention of protecting families who have lost a loved one.
 The bill was prompted by recent events at an Illinois funeral home that allegedly mishandled human remains, including providing families with ashes for cremations that never happened, and similar incidents of funeral industry misconduct nationwide.

-The bill would implement a mandatory identification tagging system for all human remains, and establish a chain of custody system that tracks a person’s body from death to final disposition.
+The bill will require a mandatory identification tagging system for all human remains, and establish a chain of custody system that tracks a person’s body from death to final disposition.

 New Law in NJ Will Incorporate Death and Grief Education into School Curriculum